achatellier/cheat-sheet/index.md

 ### Message Broker
 #### RabbitMQ

+load testing : PerfTest for very very simple use cases

 * Queue: a buffer that stores messages
 * Binding: rules that exchanges use to route messages to queues
 * Exchange: takes a message from producers and routes it into zero or more queues
 * Routing-key: key used in routing :D

+##### DLQ

+* Not usefull for request/reply
+* TTL/Queue capacity/Manual
+* Set at the queue creation or dynamically via policy
+* Binding on a dedicated dql exchange/routing-key

+##### Exchange
+* fanout: broadcast ignoring routing key
+* topic: use routing-key, flexible configuration

 #### Kafka